krancour/brignext/PROPOSAL.md

 a _new_ one for use by all Brigade 2.0 components, gateways, and clients so as to abstract all of those away from underlying technology choices.

-The following sequence diagram depicts by example how different logical components interact with one another, using the complex sequence of event creation and handling to illustrate.
+The following diagram depicts by example how different logical components interact with one another, using the complex sequence of event creation and handling to illustrate.

 ![Event Lifecycle](events.png)

 ### REST API Endpoints

-Brigade 2.0's REST API will be minimal and unremarkable, serving only to handle transport-specific details-- decoding HTTP requests into domain objects that may be passed to a transport-agnostic service layer and encoding domain objects returned from that service layer as HTTP responses.
+Brigade 2.0's REST API will be minimal and unremarkable, serving only to handle transport-specific details-- decoding HTTP requests into domain objects that may be passed to a transport-agnostic service facade layer and encoding domain objects returned from that service facde layer as HTTP responses.

-It is proposed that validation be handled by the endpoints since JSON schema provides an easy and efficient mechanism for this purpose, but must be applied to raw HTTP request bodies prior to unmarshaling.
+It is proposed that validation be handled by the API endpoints since JSON schema provides an easy and efficient mechanism for this purpose, but must be applied to raw HTTP request bodies prior to unmarshaling.

-### The Service Layer
+### The Service Facade Layer

-Brigade 2.0's service layer will implement all vendor-neutral business logic and both delegate to and coordinate Brigade's underlying sub-systems through well-defined interfaces.
+Brigade 2.0's service facade layer will implement high level, vendor neutral business logic and coordinate Brigade's underlying subsystems through well-defined interfaces.

-### Record Keeping
+### Record Keeping Subsystem

-The record keeping subsystem will handle persistence for domain objects such as projects and events.
+The record keeping subsystem will provide a synchronous interface for the persistence of domain objects such as projects and events.
 Document-based storage is proposed since relatively few relationships exist between domain objects and among those relationships that do exist, composition is highly favored. i.e. A relational database is unlikely to yield any significant advantages.

 Further, MongoDB is recommended as the underlying data store based on several
 factors:

 1. Permissive license
-1. Deployable in-cluster
+1. Deployable in-cluster; can be included in default Brigade install
 1. Managed instances available from numerous vendors
 1. Deployable in wide array of configurations to cover both evaluation/development use _and_ production use